Skip to content

 Q&As from Zoomadog Customers

-Q: "Hello, measuring my dog, she is at the top of the small size range, would this allow for weight fluctuation as she’s the higher end of scale?
+Q: "Hello, measuring my dog, she is at the top of the small size range.
+Would this allow for weight fluctuation as she’s the higher end of scale?
 She’s obviously not been moving much recently but that should change once she has her wheels."

-Q: Hi, My GSD has dysplasia in his front legs.
-Do you have wheels that would suit him please?
+Q: "Hi, My GSD has elbow dysplasia.
+Do you have a dog wheelchair that would suit him please?"

 Q: "I am looking to buy a wheelchair for my French Bulldog.
 She has become quite wobbly on her back legs but is still relatively young, is otherwise well and so enjoys being out and about.
-We have been advised by our vet to think about moving her into a wheelchair, do dogs adapt well to these and what sort of attachments will we need?"
+We have been advised by our vet to think about moving her into a wheelchair.
+Do dogs adapt well to these and what sort of attachments will we need?"

 Q. "Hi, I am nervous about not taking the right measurements etc for the wheelchair for my German Shepherd.
 Please could you give me an explanation as to what I need to do, I do need it in the simplest of terms!"